Corsenp/PyTariffGDPGraph/README.md

 # PyTariffGDPGraph

-PyTariffGDPGraph is a school project.
+PyTariffGDPGraph (Assignment 3) is a school project.
 We had to read data from two differents csv file and create a scatter plot graph from it

 ## Installation